tsdodson/Software-Gurus/README.md

 To enter a player, enter the information in the columns in the following order:
 <br>
 Player ID, code name, equipment ID, first name, last name.
+For the game traffic generator to work, please enter the equipment codes '89', '21' for the green team.
+And equipment codes '5' and '3' for the red team.

 ## Members